Chapter 4: Meditation: The Apex of Sadhana

-As I mentioned yesterday, in the process of evolution automatic changes take place in the universe as well as in our individualities, and corresponding to and in accordance with the particular changed condition in which we find ourselves, we consider a particular object as dear to us.
-That which is dear is not any particular thing, really.
-It is that counterpart of the requirement on the part of the individual at any given moment of time in the process of evolution.
+As I mentioned yesterday, in the process of evolution automatic changes take place in the universe as well as in our individuality, and corresponding to and in accordance with the particular changed condition in which we find ourselves, we consider a particular object as dear to us.
+That which is dear is not any particular thing, really; it is that counterpart of the requirement on the part of the individual at any given moment of time in the process of evolution.
 Nothing, therefore, can be dear always.
-As the evolutionary process is perpetual movement, the longing of the mind also is a perpetual movement from one point to another point.
+As the evolutionary process is perpetual movement, the longing of the mind is also a perpetual movement from one point to another point.

 This is not the nature of the ishta, or the divine ideal, which is to be taken as the object of meditation.
-An ishtadevata is not a flitting object; it is a permanently dear thing.
+An ishta devata is not a flitting object; it is a permanently dear thing.
 A permanently dear thing is not available anywhere in the world.
-Even the dearest, nearest relative, the largest wealth, the highest position, great reputation, power and authority all flee at any moment and, therefore, they cannot be considered as loved objects.
+Even the dearest, nearest relative, the largest wealth, the highest position, a great reputation or power and authority can all flee at any moment; therefore, they cannot be considered as beloved objects.

 People who are caught in a flooded river carrying their beloved family, finding that death is at the elbow, would not mind throwing away their wealth.
-There is a great desire to protect wife and children, but that all vanishes when the flooded river threatens the very life of the person.
-There is a last longing to save oneself, because one can later on acquire all the things that were lost in the river.
+There is a great desire to protect one’s wife and children, but that all vanishes when the flooded river threatens the very life of the person.
+There is a last longing to save oneself because one can later on acquire all the things that were lost in the flood.

 Such being the case, we cannot find any object of love in this world.
-So, the meaning of the ishtadevata should be defined in a different way altogether.
-The ishtadevata is not anything that is available in the world.
+So, the meaning of the ishta devata should be defined in a different way altogether.
+The ishta devata is not anything that is available in the world.
 It is a form, a symbol, an item which is invested with the highest values of life.
 The highest values are perpetual existence, not temporary living.
-The highest value is possessing all the values and treasures of the whole world.
+The highest value is being possessed with all the values and treasures of the whole world.
 The highest value is being imbued with mighty power, invincible strength.
 These are the longings of the spirit.
 We cannot love anything which is not invested with these qualities.
 The divinity, the deity of our concentration, is all-powerful, all-knowing and all-pervading.
 It is most beautiful.

 As unseen things cannot be conceived in the mind, God’s beauty also cannot be conceived.
 Beauty is inconceivable.
-No beautiful thing in the world can be really beautiful, because it is a conditioned complex arising in the mind under given circumstances in the process of evolution.
+No beautiful thing in the world can be really beautiful because it is a conditioned complex arising in the mind under given circumstances in the process of evolution.
 A perpetual beauty should be conceived in the mind.
-We may mentally bring together all the conceivable beauties in the whole universe that we can imagine, blend them together into a cosmic form, and feel that glorious beauty is standing before us.
+We may mentally bring together all the conceivable beauties that we can imagine in the whole universe, blend them together into a cosmic form, and feel that this glorious beauty is standing before us.

 It is only in the Srimad Bhagavata that we hear that God can be the highest beauty.
 Sākṣān manmatha-manmathah (S.B.
-10.32.2) are the words used by Vyasa in the tenth skandha of the Srimad Bhagavata.
+10.32.2) are the words used by Vyasa in the Tenth Skandha of the Srimad Bhagavata.
 He is the Cupid of Cupid.
 Cupid will be ashamed of himself.
 These are only stories for us.
-Mortals that we are, we can imagine nothing out of it.
-But great effort is necessary to pursue it ourselves that God is beautiful, powerful, all-pervading, and immortal.
+Mortals that we are, we can imagine nothing out of them.
+Great effort is necessary to perceive for ourselves that God is beautiful, powerful, all-pervading, and immortal.
 This object that we choose for meditation should be invested with this power.
-We do abhisheka in a Siva temple; it is a lingam.
-Or we worship a murti of Sriman Narayana or Devi in an altar of worship, and we invoke the royal glory of God into that particular murti.
+We do abhisheka in a Siva temple to a lingam or we worship a murti of Sriman Narayana or Devi on an altar, and we invoke the royal glory of God into that particular murti.
 In large temples, the deity is treated as an emperor.
-This deity is taken out in a procession, called rathotsava.
+The deity is taken out in a procession, called a rathotsava.
 An emperor is coming!
 Give way!

 How do we receive an emperor if he happens to come to our house?
 Everyone can imagine what one would do.
 There will be a great commotion of joy: “The king has come to my house!”
-The usual practice in India of receiving a guest is to offer holy water to wash his feet, give him a beautiful seat so that he may be seated, wave a holy arati, give everything we would generally give to a king, and arrange for music and dance to celebrate the festival of a king’s coming to our house.
-In large temples, there is daily utsava.
-Music is played through instruments – nadasvaram, etc. And in some temples, even dance is part of the worshipping process.
+The usual practice in India of receiving a guest is to offer holy water to wash his feet, give him a beautiful seat, wave a holy arati, give everything we would generally give to a king, and arrange for music and dance to celebrate the festival of a king’s coming to our house.
+In large temples there is daily utsava.
+Musical instruments are played—nadaswaram, etc. And in some temples even dance is part of the worshipping process.
 It is an expression of the ecstasy of feeling that God has come.

 Actually, the force that is invested in the object of meditation arises from one’s own self.
-It is the power of the mind that is working when such investiture is performed to the object of meditation.
-Our thought of divinity, our thought of inclusiveness, our thought of intense concentration and positivity charges itself upon the object, and it vibrates by the power of thinking.
+It is the power of the mind that is working when such investiture is performed on the object of meditation.
+Our thought of divinity, our thought of inclusiveness, our thought of intense concentration and positivity charges the object, and the object vibrates by the power of thinking.

 The mind is all powerful.
 Incalculable is the speed and also the strength of the mind.
 A very intense assertion by the mind materialises itself according to the proportion of the mind’s strength.
 If the strength is a hundred percent, the objective should be realised in this life itself.
 If it is mild, it will be realised in the next birth.

 With this conviction, one may be seated in meditation.
 Finally, we are our own guide in the advanced stages of meditation.
-Our conviction, our assiduity of practice, tivra samveqa as the Yoga Shastras tell us, will bring good dividends.
+Our conviction, our assiduity of practice—tivra samvega, as the Yoga Shastras tell us—will bring good dividends.
 Tīvra saṁvegānām āsannaḥ (Y.S.
 1.21): The achievement is very near to those whose ardour of longing is sufficiently intense.
-The Yoga Sastra also subdivides this ardour into mild, middling, and intense.
-Like that, it is multiplied nine times, so that the ardour becomes inexplicably intense—wanting it, and impossible to live without it.
+The Yoga Shastra also subdivides this ardour into mild, middling and intense.
+Like that, it is multiplied nine times, so that the ardour becomes inexplicably intense—wanting it, and feeling that it is impossible to live without it.

 The mind is fickle; this is well known.
 When it concentrates itself on the chosen ideal, it is very eager to exclude certain other thoughts, not knowing that the thought of excluding another thought also is a thought itself.
 So two thoughts are operating, even at the time when one is imagining that there is only one thought.
 By a dexterous operation of the mind, the thought of that which is excluded should also be brought within the purview of the thought which is actually concentrating on the object.
 This is a psychological secret.

 This is the greatest service that one can do to the world.
 Service does not mean running about here and there.
 It is not a question of doing at all.
-A total being of our mind – that is the greatest service.
+A total being of our mind, that is the greatest service.
 Contemplation is action when it reaches the highest stage.
-Those who are engaged in this kind of total concentration of mind touch the corners of creation and have done the greatest service to humanity, much more than all the social workers can imagine anywhere in human history.
+Those who are engaged in this kind of total concentration of mind touch the corners of creation and have done the greatest service to humanity, much more than all the social workers anywhere in human history can imagine.
 Hands and feet do not do any service; it is the mind that does the service.
-A powerful blessing that emanates from our mind is a redeeming service, more capable in its potency than what we can give in the form of service through hands and feet.
+A powerful blessing that emanates from our mind is a redeeming service, more capable in its potency than what we can give in the form of service through our hands and feet.

 Nothing equals meditation.
-The greatest duty of every individual is to perpetually engage oneself in this art, and be sure that the whole world will be at our feet at that time.
-Things will be at our beck and call.
+The greatest duty of every individual is to perpetually engage oneself in this art, and be sure that the whole world will be at your feet at that time.
+Things will be at your beck and call.
 The gods will be pleased.
-The denizens will serve us.
-The whole world of humanity is served at one stroke in a moment by this non-active activity of the cosmic endeavour of the spiritual seeker.
+The denizens will serve you.
+The whole world of humanity is served at one stroke instantaneously by this non-active activity of the cosmic endeavour of the spiritual seeker.
 Words fail here.
 It is non-active adventure, but it is all activity blended together into a total focus of concentration.

 These are some of the preliminaries in meditation.
-Glory is the word that we can use to designate meditation.
-Wonder is the word we can use to designate meditation.
-Treasure, magnificence and blissful experience are the words we can use for designating meditation.
-It is our dearest relative.
-The Yoga Sastra tells us this yoga of inner communion with the outer reality loves us more than a hundred mothers.
-A mother loves her son or daughter, but yoga will love us like a hundred mothers.
-It wants us more than we want it.
-The world wants us more than we want the world, because that is the cause and we are the effect.
+‘Glory’ is the word that we can use to designate meditation.
+‘Wonder’ is the word we can use to designate meditation.
+‘Treasure’, ‘magnificence’ and ‘blissful experience’ are the words we can use to designate meditation.
+It is your dearest relative.
+The Yoga Shastra tells us this yoga of inner communion with the outer reality loves you more than a hundred mothers.
+A mother loves her son or daughter, but yoga will love you more than a hundred mothers.
+It wants you more than you want it.
+The world wants you more than you want the world because that is the cause and you are the effect.
 The effect pulls itself towards the cause, and the cause exerts its influence on the effect.